Traveling to Puerto Vallarta and Punta Mita Mexico

 Luckily the two restaurants we chose for dinner in downtown Puerto Vallarta were adhering to COIVD dining guidelines and tables were spaced out, masks worn and hand sanitizer at your disposal.
 Our dinners at both The Iguana Restaurant and Café Des Artistes were incredible and I highly recommend both of them for different reasons.
 I will get a blog post up about the restaurants we ate at on this trip to go more into detail.
 I honestly had no idea Puerto Vallarta had such a good food scene!

 The Puerto Vallarta airport is a bit bigger than the Cabo San Lucas airport and they seemed a little more technologically advanced.
-Checking in our bags at the Alaskan Airlines counter was the first time we had been approached about health check forms.
+Checking in our bags at the Alaska Airlines counter was the first time we had been approached about health check forms.
 The nice part about their health declarations is that it could all be done online after scanning a QR code.
-The best part was that only one person in your party had to fill out the form for everyone.
+Only one person in your party had to fill out the form for everyone.
 This saved some headache of four of us trying to scramble with using cellular data and filling out forms.

 The TSA lines were pretty long and once again we found ourselves in a room where no one was social distancing.
 However, masks were being worn.
 I think this took a bit longer because agents had to check your online health form submission.
 There were quite a few people that didn’t know about it and had to leave the line to fill it out.